fhdm-dev/scoppy/README.md

 * When long-pressing the + or - buttons, moving your finger laterally will have the same effect as lifting your finger off the button.
 The only workaround is to keep your finger stready when long-pressing these buttons.

 ## Reviews/Instructables/DIY Oscilloscope
+* Running the [Scoppy app in Windows](https://youtu.be/_g9r7l23ZEw) using android-x86 on a VM by picoLabo (Japanese with English captions).
 * [Demonstration of Scoppy](https://www.youtube.com/watch?v=8ldxmyujHK8&t=4523s) on the DroneBot Workshop channel
 * Review of [Scoppy on YouTube by @Gabinete de Tecnologia](https://youtu.be/qqPxLXTxoTA)
 * [How To Electronics - DIY SmartPhone Oscilloscope using Raspberry Pi Pico](https://how2electronics.com/diy-smartphone-oscilloscope-using-raspberry-pi-pico/), [Video](https://www.youtube.com/watch?v=aT113PMj2RE)